Tarmean/tarmean.github.io/OpenRec.md

   }
 ```

 A transformation now looks like `Ctx m -> Trans1 m`.
-As an optimization we also track some meta-data such as relevant types, so we can skip sub-types which are irrelevant to our transformation.
-I brazenly stole this trick from the lens library and only changed a couple line so that it works for multiple target types.
+Typically, CPS in Haskell is curried.
+But `Trans1 m -> Trans1 m -> Trans1 m -> Trans1 m` makes compiler errors a living nightmare, so lets not go there.
+As an optimization we will also track some meta-data such as relevant types, so we can skip any sub-expressions whose types remain untouched by the transformation.
+I brazenly stole the idea and implementation from the lens library, only changing a couple line so that it works for multiple target types.

 ```Haskell
 data Trans m = T {